pfazzi/rust_arkitect/README.md

     }
 }
 ```

-The test expects up to 30 violations.
-The number of violations must not exceed the baseline and should reduce over time.
+This test ensures that the number of violations does not exceed the established baseline, promoting continuous improvement in your codebase's architecture.
-This approach ensures incremental improvements while maintaining architectural consistency.

-# How to log errors
+# 🔍 Logging Violations

 Rust Arkitect includes logging support to provide detailed information during the validation process.
-This feature allows you to toggle between verbose and simple output by initializing the logger using Arkitect::init_logger().

-### How to Enable Logging

-To enable logging, simply call Arkitect::init_logger() at the start of your tests or application.
+To enable logging, simply call `Arkitect::init_logger()` at the start of your tests.
 For example:
 ```rust
 use rust_arkitect::dsl::{ArchitecturalRules, Arkitect, Project};